kkidia/Crop-Type-classfication_ConvRNNS/README.md

-#Data processinign to Crop-Type-classification Using Multi-step ConvRNNS
+#Data wrangling to Crop-Type-classification Using Multi-step ConvRNNS